Ottawa Canadian Film Festival

 OCan is a Film Festival in Ottawa that celebrates Canadian film with screenings in November, usually held at the ByTowne Cinema every year.
 It is a volunteer-run, not-for-profit organization.
 Films are selected by a jury of volunteers composed of film fans and filmmakers.
 Screening fees are paid to artists whose films are screened.
 Also known as the Ottawa Canadian Film Festival, the festival was co-founded by Ottawa-based filmmakers Jith Paul, Ed Kucerak and Blair Campbell in 2015 and collects films for consideration exclusively via a platform called FilmFreeway.
 The call for submissions usually opens in January.

 OCan is listed among qualifying festivals for the Canadian Screen Awards by the Academy of Canadian Cinema & Television.

-Co-founder Jith Paul stepped down from the board at the end of 2024.
+Co-founder Jith Paul's time on the OCan board concluded in 2024 as the festival shifted its focus and brought in new voices for its next decade.

 Background

 The Ottawa Canadian Film Festival (abbreviated as OCanFilmFest) was co-founded by Ottawa-based filmmakers Jith Paul, Ed Kucerak and Blair Campbell in 2015.
 The festival was an evolution of the Treepot Film Festival spearheaded by Treepot Media's Jith Paul.
 The festival features Canadian independent films of all genres from filmmakers across Canada.
 The Treepot Film Festival was a series 10 curated screenings at independent cinemas and public parks in the Ottawa area between 2011 and 2014.

 OCanFilmFest collaborated with established festivals like the One World Film Festival on screenings at the National Art Gallery and St. Paul's University and partnered with the Ottawa Champions baseball team on short film screenings between innings at games from 2015 to 2017.
 Independent OCanFilmFest Film Festival screenings began in 2017 and the festival moved to Arts Court in Ottawa in 2018.

 In addition to annual screenings, a series of streamed short film screenings 'Shorts at Home' was launched in May 2020.

-In 2020 and 2021, the annual festival temporarily moved online to Vimeo's On Demand Platform, out of an abundance of caution due to the COVID-19 pandemic.
+In 2020 and 2021, the annual festival temporarily moved online to Vimeo's On Demand Platform, due to the COVID-19 pandemic.
 The festival returned to in-person screenings in 2022 at the Bytowne Cinema in Ottawa.